spraakbanken/swell-project/SweLL correction annotation_guidelines and code book (SweLL-taxonomy).md

 ### M-VERB

-_Covers deviations in the verb phrase, i.e. aspect, tempus, modus_
+_Covers deviations in the verb phrase, i.e. aspect, tempus, modus, that is not covered by one of the morpholocal subcategories (M-CASE, M-NUM, M-F)._

 **Examples**